abarilla00/AFLPredictor-v1/README.md

 # Notes

-In order to run the program, users should first execute the following command in the project folder's CLI pip install -r REQUIREMENTS.txt
+In order to run the program, users should first execute the following command in the project folder's CLI:

+pip install -r REQUIREMENTS.txt